 Customers are used to receiving high standards of service from many public and private sector organisations.
 However, they sometimes have low expectations of services provided by local government.
-It will be necessary to exceed rather than meet these expectations to achieve channel shift to cheaper and more effective channels.
-To achieve this, the public sector must continue to raise its own standards of service across all the channels it offers.
+It is necessary to exceed these expectations by implementing cheaper and more effective channels.
+To achieve this, the public sector must continue to raise its own standards of service across all the channels it offers